DialogueConsulting/commentpress-core/README.md

 This is the ConsultNow platform's fork of the CommentPress Core plugin & themes.

-Some changes to WCAG compliance, plus addition of social sharing (using ) and a few other bits & bobs to improve speed & scalability.
+Some changes to WCAG compliance, plus addition of social sharing (using the [AddThis plugin for Wordpress](http://wordpress.org/plugins/addthis/) which is at least s508 accessibility compliant) and a few other bits & bobs to improve speed & scalability.
+We also recommend using it in production with the great [WP Accessiblity plugin](http://www.joedolson.com/articles/wp-accessibility/) which further improves accessible browsing.

 Specific docs/readme is potentially on its way, if there is community interest.
 In the meantime, [read the CommentPress docs for more information about how to implement the plugin](http://futureofthebook.org/commentpress/).